-This course introduces students to the visual and performing arts of Japan.
-The arts will be treated chronologically, from the earliest times to the present.
-Subjects covered will include paintings, sculpture, architecture, tea, literature, clothing, Noh, kabuki, bunraku, shingeki, and music.
+2 credits Spring Semester This course introduces stude nts to the history of the visual and performing arts of Jap an.
+The arts will be treated chronologically from the o arlight times to the present chronologically, from the earliest times to the present.
+Subjects covered will include paintings, sculpture, architecture, tea, literature, clothing, Noh, Kabuki, Bunraku, Shingeki, and music.